cloudfoundry/docs-deploying-cf/vsphere/troubleshooting_guide.md

 **Issue:** Before a deployment, the following error is displayed:
 <pre class='terminal'>
-Error 100: Bosh::Director::Lock::TimeoutError"
+Error 100: Bosh::Director::Lock::TimeoutError
 </pre>
-Bosh creates a lock so that only one process may modify a Cloud Foundry deployment at a time.
+BOSH creates a lock so that only one process may modify a Cloud Foundry deployment at a time.
 This error means that BOSH is busy doing something else.

 **Troubleshooting:**